 - How can we let go a key, long time employee who is holding company hostage with unrealistic demands?

 He said, “Son, I’ve made a life out of readin’ people’s faces,

 And knowin’ what their cards were by the way they held their eyes.

 And if you don’t mind my sayin’, I can see you’re out of aces.

 For a taste of your whiskey I’ll give you some advice.”

 – Kenny Rogers, lyrics from “The Gambler”

-** The Board Forum CEO Roundtable (of Maine) meets on a regular basis.
+** The Maine Board Forum CEO Roundtable meets on a regular basis.
 The CEO members pay an annual fee to meet 10 times a year with other CEOs from non-competing companies.
 I co-facilitate the group with Jim Buchanan, my long time friend and business associate.
-We’ve had our group for seven years; the meetings are always ‘never a dull moment’.
+We’ve had our group for nine years; the meetings are always ‘never a dull moment’.